Overview

 Innovation requires disclosure.
 Disclosure requires accountability.

-The Idea Registry provides a controlled sharing framework that enables originators to grant access to documented material under structured conditions.
-Each viewing session is identity-verified, watermarked, and logged to create an auditable record of disclosure.
+The Idea Registry provides a controlled sharing framework that enables originators to share documented material within a structured, auditable environment.

-The Registry provides a public verification portal that allows any third party to confirm the existence of a registration and independently verify its blockchain record without exposing confidential content.
+The Registry provides a public verification mechanism allowing third parties to confirm the existence of a record and independently verify its blockchain timestamp - without exposing confidential content.

 This ensures that evidentiary claims can be validated without requiring trust in the platform itself.